by Todd Wilkinson

 Brock was also an on the ground researcher in completing a roadkill study on US 287 more than a decade ago, as a contractor for the Craighead Institute and in consultation with the Montana Department of Transportation, Wildlife Conservation Society, and Western Transportation Institute at Montana State University.
 The two-year study, similar to the findings of one Craighead did on Bozeman Pass, found not just a lot of animals getting struck by vehicles, but the diversity (different kinds) of large mammal species killed is greater than that which exists in 45 of the Lower 48 states.
 The list includes elk, moose, mule and white-tailed deer, bighorn sheep, pronghorn, grizzly bears, wolves, mountain lions, black bears, coyotes, bobcats, river otter and beaver, badgers, and even raptors feeding on carcasses.
 It’s possible that even imperiled wolverines and Canada lynx have been struck.

-Referencing the direct correlation between land use that displaces wildlife, roads and vehicle-wildlife collisions, the report noted that the “conversation of rural lands for human housing is the most pervasive form of land use change affecting wildlife habitat in the American West….rural development significantly alters patterns of species abundance.
+Referencing the direct correlation between land use that displaces wildlife, roads and vehicle-wildlife collisions, the report noted that the “conversion of rural lands for human housing is the most pervasive form of land use change affecting wildlife habitat in the American West….rural development significantly alters patterns of species abundance.
 The impacts extend well beyond the development footprint.”
-They noted different examples that show elk move faster when they approach within a half mile houses and preferred to have a one mile buffer of space separating them from development.”
+They noted different examples, such as the fact that elk move faster when they approach within a half mile houses and preferred to have a one mile buffer of space separating them from development.

 To further punctuate the findings of the Craighead/MTDOT study, the Center for Large Landscape Conservation, which just released a report on vehicle-wildlife collisions along nearby US 191 on the other side of the Madison Mountains, pointed to a phenomenon that also applies to US Highway 287 and other stretches.
 The death toll, based on visible carcass counts, grossly undercounts the number and variety of wildlife casualties.